moskytw/clime/README.rst

 Clime
 =====

-Let you convert *any* module into a multi-command CLI program *without* any configuration.
+Clime lets you convert *any* module into a multi-command CLI program *without* any configuration.

-The features:
+The main features:

 1. It works well with *zero* configuration.
 Free you from the configuration hell.
 2. Docstring just *is* config.
 When you finish the docstring, the config of the